mubashir-ullah/mubashir-ullah/README.md

 ## What I'm Working On

 ### 🚀 Chitral Skills Academy
-A startup dedicated to bridging the skills gap in technology and providing hands-on training in AI, Data Science, and more.
+A startup dedicated to bridging the skills gap in technology and providing hands-on training in early childhood teaching and technology, including web development, AI, data science, and more.
 We're on a mission to empower the next generation of tech leaders.

 ---